reema-alsabt/reema-alsabt/README.md

 - 👀 I’m interested in AI
 - 🌱 I’m currently learning CV
 - 💞️ I’m looking to collaborate on AI projects
-- 📫 You reach me through LinkedIn: reema-alsabt
+- 📫 You can reach me through LinkedIn: reema-alsabt

 <!---
 reema-alsabt/reema-alsabt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.